In the Pink

 ISO 100

-One of my favorite things about my Death Valley (and Alabama Hills) workshop is we get two “ideal” sunrise moonsets for the price of one.
-On our last day in Death Valley we photograph the moon setting behind Manly Beacon from Zabriskie Point.
-Because the horizon behind which the moon sets is only 3 degrees, this moonset happens much closer to the “official” (flat horizon) sunrise that is universally used for any celestial rise and set.
-The next morning, even the the moon’s flat-horizon set is nearly an hour later than the day before, because the Sierra Crest is about 10 degrees above the horizon when viewed from the Alabama Hills, the actual moonset we see happens at just about the same time as the prior day’s moonset.
+This year’s Alabama Hills moonset was especially nice.
+One of my favorite things about my Death Valley / Alabama Hills workshop is that we get two “ideal” (moon setting as the color and light are at their best) sunrise moonsets for the price of one.
+On our last day in Death Valley, from Zabriskie Point we photograph the moon setting behind Manly Beacon, one of Death Valley’s most striking and recognizable features.
+Because the mountains behind which the moon sets from Zabriskie rise only about 3 degrees above a flat horizon, this moonset happens much closer to the “official” (flat horizon) sunrise that’s universally used for any celestial rise and set.
+The next morning we’re in the Alabama Hills—even though the moon sets about an hour later than it did the day before, because the Sierra Crest towers about 10 degrees above the horizon when viewed from the Alabama Hills, the actual moonset we see happens at just about the same time as the prior day’s moonset.

 Click any image to scroll through the gallery LARGE